How to Make Cork Stamps

 First, choose corks that have a smooth surface on which to cut the design.
 Avoid using the end the corkscrew entered.
 Draw the design and proceed to cut it out.
 Watch out for fingers!
 And remember, designs/letter with a ‘right’ direction need to be created in reverse.

-I added a notch near the top, all the way around for fingers to get a good grip.
+You can add another notch near the top, all the way around for fingers to get a good grip.

 If a bigger surface is needed, cut the cork length-wise, splitting it into 2/3 and 1/3 pieces.
 A notch here is helpful too, just to keep those fingers from slipping.